ErlingSigurdson/Drv7SegQ595/README.md

 only positions 2 and 3, it's completely OK, you can do that using this library.
 Pass two position bits during the driver
 configuration: one for the 2nd physical position (it'll correspond to `Drv7SegPos1` within the library logic) and another one for the 3rd physical position (it'll correspond to `Drv7SegPos2` within the library logic).

-* **Multiple drivers**.
-It is safe to create additional instances of `Drv7Seg2x595Class` and use them for driving multiple displays, but it is adviced not to employ SPI by more than one instance at a time.

 ## Dependencies